unbit/blastbeat/README.md

 ## using the sid (for concurrency)

-The sid (the first part of blastbeat zeromq messages) is a binary value of variable size.
+The sid (the first part of blastbeat zeromq messages) is a binary value of variable size (normally it is a 128bit UUID).
 The developer should not try to parse it, instead he should use it as the 'key' for a pool of threads/coroutine/greenthreads/whateveryouwant.
+The sid should be able to identify a specific request even on a pool of servers (that is why UUID is used)

 This is an example (using gevent and gevent-zeromq) of high-concurrency scenario: